 For the next ten minutes saw the game swing from one chance for us to one for them.
 Hart, after being battered by Cloughie earlier, had to be replaced by John.
 Then Kane replaced a very lively Binns followed by Jessy coming on for Taylor.
 The game should’ve been put to rest after this when Jessy latched onto a through ball from Kane, took it around the keeper and tapped it into the net.
 3-1!
 And goodnight Vienna.

 My post match thinking on the game was that it was a good win against a team doing better than expected.
 I think we still have an issue with the defence and midfield linking up. but still it was a step in the right direction and hope we can carry it on against Concord on Saturday.
-The best way to celebrate this victory was with a nice pint and that was exactly what we were going to do.
+The best way to celebrate this victory was of course with a nice pint or three and that was exactly what we were going to do.

 The next pub was to be the Peacock.
-An apparent Irish pub that was showing a crazy spot of Gaelic Football.
+An apparently Irish pub that was showing a crazy spot of Gaelic Football.
 I still can’t work how the game is played and how the scores were 3-13 each but either way it didn’t matter.
 I don’t know how but also the Chelsea game was on the box above the bar as well.
 Arriving it was 2-1 to Chelsea, it finished 6-3 to the blues but somehow we managed to miss every single goal!

 |We’re detecting a pattern here….|